brefphp/bref/docs/frameworks/expressive.md

 ## Deploy

-Make sure your not in development mode when deploying.
+Make sure you're not in development mode when deploying.

 ```shell
 $ composer development-disable